MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Multi-Stage Prompting

-To overcome the above weaknesses, we propose to divide the procedure of using PLMs as translators into three separate stages: the encoding, the re-encoding, and the decoding stages.
-By providing different prompts at different stages, we believe the PLM can behave differently druing each stage, and is more capable for generating translations.
+To effectively mitigate the semantic and language gap between the pre-training and translation, we propose multi-stage prompting which divides the procedure of using pre-trained LMs as translators into three separate stages: the encoding, the re-encoding, and the decoding stages.
+Given different prompts at different stages, the pre-trained LM is expected to behave differently during each stage and is more capable of generating translations.

 Given a source sentence $\mathbf{x}=[x_1,\ldots,x_S]$ and a target sentence $\mathbf{y}=[y_1,\ldots,y_T]$, the details of the three stages are described as follows: